 For as long as I can remember, Korean beef short ribs have been a crowd pleaser and favorite party food at birthday parties and/or other special occasions!
 Whenever my parents threw us a party when I was a kid, they made sure our guests were fell fed and bought the best food to treat our guests.
-We can always gaurantee to have thinly sliced Korean beef short ribs marinated in oyster sauce, lemongrass and other Vietnamese flavors, to be on the menu.
+We can always guarantee to have thinly sliced Korean beef short ribs marinated in oyster sauce, lemongrass and other Vietnamese flavors, to be on the menu.
 I never complained because I love the tender, rich and fat goodness of the beef short ribs and eating the cartilage around the bone.
-I love how the beef soaks up all the amazing unami flavor from the marinade.
+I love how the beef soaks up all the amazing umami flavor from the marinade.
 So flavorful and so good.

 The local Costco has been selling packaged USDA Choice thinly sliced beef ribs.
 The quality is very good and the meat is not tough and chewy.
-I’ve been experimenting with a few different marinade, but my favorite is using this lemongrass marinade, which transport me back to my childhood when my mom and dad use to make this for my birthday parties.
-These days, it is me that is marinading and grilling and having them come over to eat for a normal weeknight dinner!
+I’ve been experimenting with a few different marinades, but my favorite is using this lemongrass marinade, which transports me back to my childhood when my mom and dad use to make this for my birthday parties.
+These days, it is me that is marinating and grilling and having them come over to eat for a normal weeknight dinner!
 Try this for a delicious weeknight dinner or make in bulk to grill up for your next BBQ.

 5 pounds Korean short ribs